Temporary Protection in Law on Foreigners and International Protection

 “Law on Foreigners and International Protection” drafted by Ministry of Interior was adopted in General Assembly of the Parliament on 04.04.2013 and dispatched to the President.
 Law 6458 on Foreigners and International Protection (LFIP) was approved by the President on 10.04.2013 and published in the Official Gazette No. 28615 dated 11.04.2013.

-Law on Foreigners and International Protection includes three main parts: foreigners, international protection and Directorate General of Migration Management.
+Law on Foreigners and International Protection includes three main parts: foreigners, international protection and Presidency of Migration Management.

 · Complex bureaucratic procedures on obtaining visa and residence permits and the number of unregistered displaced persons shall be decreased by means of an efficient system.